 Hanging Back vs. Outgoing

 This trait can be related to others ones.
-Someone may hang back because they're less motivated to be social, are less comfortable, or just less into the 'bounce around and talk to everyone' style of socializing.
+Someone may hang back because they're less-motivated to be social, are less-comfortable, or just less into the 'bounce around and talk to everyone' style of socializing.

-Preferring Less People Vs. Preferring More People
+Preferring Fewer People Vs. Preferring More People

-Low Key Vs. Crazy and Out There
+Low Key Vs. Wacky and Lively

 Low key types like social activities that are more quiet and subdued.
 Their idea of fun is something like meeting someone for coffee, or having some wine at home with a few friends.
 Again, this doesn't necessarily say anything about them as people either.
 Someone isn't automatically more intelligent and refined, or conservative and boring, because they like to stay in.
 It's just a social preference.